Classic Cuba Tour Itinerary

 What’s Included

-• Private Casas as mentioned in the itinerary
+• Private hotel as mentioned in the itinerary

 • Meals as per itinerary

-• All in ground transportation in Cuba to organized activities
+• All ground transportation in Cuba to organized activities

-• Admission to all scheduled educational activities and exchange program
+• Admission to all scheduled educational and special activities

-• Daryl will be taking photos of all the participants throughout the trip.
-Everyone will receive a hardcover memory book documenting their trip.
+• Daryl will be taking photos of all the participants throughout the trip and recieve them when you get home

 Not Included